Laila9991/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

 **Intro**
-Intro The 3 Project is made with a responsive layout, the site be suitable for all screen sizes and device types.
+The 3 Project is made with a responsive layout, the site be suitable for all screen sizes and device types.
 It is created with flexbox and media queries.

 **Figma**